-- 1. The student will receive written warning from the Program Director that their behavior violates either academic, attendance, professional conduct or a failed clinical experience. - 2.
-After consulting with the Academic Committee, the Program Director will notify the student in writing that they are on probation. - 3.
-After consulting the Academic Committee, students may be placed on written probation with no prior warning if the Perfusion Faculty or Program Director judges the violation to be serious or if multiple violations have occurred.
+- The student will receive written warning from the Program Director that their behavior violates either academic, attendance, professional conduct or a failed clinical experience. - After consulting with the Academic Committee, the Program Director will notify the student in writing that they are on probation.
+Students may be placed on written probation with no prior warning if the Perfusion Faculty or Program Director judges the violation to be serious or if multiple violations have occurred.